Bhutan Drukpath Trek

-The trek is combination of both cultural and trekking.
-Drukpath trek is one of the most beautiful and scenic treks that pass through centuries old Jele Dzong.
-The Jele Dzong use to provide food and shelter to the travelers from Paro and Thimphu.
-The trek also come across high altitude trout filled lake with beautiful campsite.
-It is a 6 days trekking in Bhutan with altitude as high as 3800m.
+The Druk Path trek in Bhutan is a combination of both cultural and trekking.
+Druk path trek in Bhutan is considered one of the most beautiful and scenic treks that pass through centuries-old Jele Dzong.
+The Jele Dzong use to provide food and shelter to travelers from Paro and Thimphu.
+The trek also comes across high altitude trout-filled lake with a beautiful campsite.
+It is 6 days trekking in Bhutan with an altitude as high as 3800m.

 |Tour Program||Destination||Tour Activity||Hotels/Camps|

 |Day 01||Paro||Cultural Sightseeing||Tashi Namgay Resort|